Contextual hypotheses and semantics of logic programs: Extensors, and relationships to particular semantics

+The `dual' of that semantics would be fully biased towards nonnegated atoms, and would be captured by the $\subseteq$-maximal set of atoms over \VOCA\ that is a foundational extensor for $(\FLP,\,\SPE{+,+})$ or $(\FLP,\,\SPE{+,\cdot})$ (where \SPE{+,+} and \SPE{+,\cdot} would denote the literal marker for \FLP\ that marks all occurrences of all nonnegated atoms in the bodies of all rules or all positive rules, respectively); in the context of the previous example, that set is $\{p_4(\NUM{n}) \mid n\in\NSET\}\cup\{q_2,\,q_3,\,q_4\}$.

-It will allow one to transform \FLP\ into a formal logic program that provides a fourth way of generating the set of even numbers and its complement, using the predicate symbol $p_4$---besides the three options already available with $p_1$, $p_2$ and $p_3$.
+A `balanced' semantics in the family of the semantics determined by maximal foundational extensors could elect a $\subseteq$-maximal foundational extensor for $(\FLP,\,\SPE{\pm,\pm})$ that contains $\{p_4(\NUM{2n}),\,\neg p_4(\NUM{2n+1}) \mid n\in\NSET\}$, and allows one to transform \FLP\ into a formal logic program that provides a fourth way of generating the set of even numbers and its complement, using the predicate symbol $p_4$---besides the three options already available with $p_1$, $p_2$ and $p_3$.